Edge Case Detection in Automated Driving: Methods, Challenges, and Future Directions: Knowledge-driven edge cases

 \subsection{Step 1: Definition of Influencing Factors}

-This step deals with the definition of situations and/or conditions that can lead to a certain criticality, either based on data observations, expert judgments, or existing sources.
-A distinction is made between \ac{odd}-related edge cases, and vehicle-focused edge cases.
+This step deals with the definition of situations and identifying factors that can lead to a certain criticality, either based on data observations, expert judgments, or existing sources.
+A distinction is made between \ac{odd}-related edge cases and vehicle-focused edge cases.